slightech/MYNT-EYE-S-SDK/docs/src/tools/calibration_tool.rst

--x WIDTH, --width=WIDTH     The chessboard width, default: 11 -y HEIGHT, --height=HEIGHT  The chessboard height, default: 7 -s METERS, --square=METERS  The chessboard square size in meters, default: 0.036 -n NUMBER, --number=NUMBER  The number of images to use for calibration, default: 11 -p PATH, --path=PATH        The path to save the result, default: folder name using device's SN
+-x WIDTH, --width=WIDTH     The chessboard width, default: 11 -y HEIGHT, --height=HEIGHT  The chessboard height, default: 7 -s METERS, --square=METERS  The chessboard square size in meters, default: 0.036 -n NUMBER, --number=NUMBER  The number of imagestools to use for calibration, default: 11 -p PATH, --path=PATH        The path to save the result, default: folder name using device's SN

 * -x -y -s Used to set the width, height, and grid size of the calibration plate.
 Width and height refer to the number of black and white intersections in the horizontal and vertical directions of the checkerboard.
 Square size in meters.